Deep Reinforcement Learning

 Trial and error learning

-• The key concept of RL is trial and error learning.
+• The key concept of RL is trial and error learning: trying actions until the outcome is good.

 • The agent (rat, robot, algorithm) tries out an action and observes the outcome.